Center Basin to Timberline Lake (just past)

 Eventually, I reached Tyndall Creek.
 I filled up with water and had a snack, then started a really long walk to find a campsite.
 I made my way up to and across Bighorn Plateau, which was pretty cool, but fairly surreal.
 It was also the first glimpse of Mt.
 Whitney in the distance.

 At Wright Creek, I ran into a group of about five really stoned hikers.
 Some of them were in their underwear.
-They quickly pointed out to me that it was Hike Naked Day (it is also Hike Naked Day when this post was published).
+They quickly pointed out to me that it was Hike Naked Day.
 I didn’t know there was a thing, and I’m glad they weren’t totally naked, but I’m glad they told me about it.
 I realized then that I had no idea what had happened for the past week, and even then, the news was sporadic at best.
 The world could have been overrun by zombies and I wouldn’t have known.

 By the time I got to Crabtree Meadow, I was a hurting unit, so I didn’t go down to ranger station to get my required wag bag.
 I’d heard reports that there were no bags there, and I didn’t look forward to hiking down the hill for no good reason.
 I was entering Whitney Zone, and regulations stated I needed one if I had to do any business (no cat holes allowed here).
 I was a little nervous, because, well, the timing was right that I just might need it.
 But if it came to that, I’d hold it and hike faster.